 The first rule I follow that has kept my life simple is to avoid late nights and sleep early.

-In one of my post, I have written about what I have gained by becoming a morning person, and I still feel the same.
+In one of my posts, I have written about what I have gained by becoming a morning person, and I still feel the same.

-It’s not to say that those who stay late nights can’t live a simple life, but for me, choosing to deliberately become a morning person and waking up early was the first step I took to make space for better habits and live intentionally and live a simple life.
+It’s not to say that those who stay late at night can’t live a simple life, but for me, choosing to deliberately become a morning person and waking up early was the first step I took to make space for better habits and live intentionally and live a simple life.

 And this is one rule I will always follow.